 How do blue-collar workers in Bangladesh assess their position in the platform economy?
 What can be done to make them less vulnerable?
 More

 What is the role of digital labour platforms in the future of care work?
-And how have they been affected by the pandemic?
+How have they been affected by the pandemic?
 More

 With a spot-on description of the problems workers in the digital economy face today Astha Kapoor develops models that allow workers to develop...
 More